 - Order the abuser to surrender all firearms to the police.

 When you have been the victim of violence, a temporary restraining order can help to prevent future abuse.

 Contact a Family Law Attorney to Fight for Your Safety

-To obtain a temporary domestic relations restraining order in Boston the victim must show—by affidavit and testimony—that the abuser:
+To obtain a temporary domestic relations restraining order, the applicant must show—by affidavit and testimony—that the abuser:

 - has caused, is causing, or is attempting to cause physical harm to the plaintiff; or